 The gardens were begun in 1718 by the 2nd Earl of Bute, and later expanded by his son, the 3rd Earl of Bute and founder of Kew Gardens.
 The 300 acres of gardens and grounds include an 18th-century woodland, several formal gardens, designer wilderness, a kitchen garden, glass pavilion plant collection, a rock garden designed by Thomas Mawson, a magnificent old Lime Tree Avenue and a collection of endangered conifers.

 After exploring the house and gardens, we shall drive the short distance to Rothesay.
-(Overnight Rothesay, Isle of Bute) B
+Tonight we will dine at our hotel.
+(Overnight Rothesay, Isle of Bute) BD

 Oban - 2 nights

 Day 4: Thursday 1 June, Rothesay – Benmore – Inveraray – Oban

 - Inveraray Castle & Gardens